ZJU-DAILY/MaxInfBRkNN/data/Gowalla/readme.txt

-please put all the files of Gowalla datasets downloaded from the online resources into this directory!
+please put all the files of Gowalla dataset downloaded from the online resources into this directory!